The semi-random tree process: Introduction

-\paragraph{Formal description of the process.} A \emph{strategy} $\sigma$ is a mapping from $2^{E_n}\times \mathcal T_n$ to $E_n$ such that for all $F\in 2^{E_n}$ and $T\in \mathcal T_n$ one has $\sigma (F,T)\in E(T)$ (here, $F$ corresponds to the set of edges already added at previous stages of the USTSR process, $T$ corresponds to the spanning tree of $K_n$, sampled at the present round, and $\sigma(F,T)$ is the edge of $T$ that Builder chooses to construct).
+\paragraph{Formal description of the process.} A \emph{deterministic strategy} $\sigma$ is a mapping from $2^{E_n}\times \mathcal T_n$ to $E_n$ such that for all $F\in 2^{E_n}$ and $T\in \mathcal T_n$ one has $\sigma (F,T)\in E(T)$ (here, $F$ corresponds to the set of edges already added at previous stages of the USTSR process, $T$ corresponds to the spanning tree of $K_n$, sampled at the present round, and $\sigma(F,T)$ is the edge of $T$ that Builder chooses to construct).
 Note that it is possible that $\sigma(F,T)$ is already in $F$, particularly when $E(T)\subseteq F$.
-Denote by $\mathcal S_n$ the set of strategies for our USTSR process on $n$ vertices.
-Here and below, for all $i\ge 0$, $T_i$ is the uniform spanning tree, sampled at round $i$ of the USTSR process, and $G_{\sigma, i}$ (or simply $G_i$) is the (random) graph, constructed by Builder after round $i$.\\
+A \emph{randomized strategy} is a random variable on the set of deterministic strategies.
+We denote by $\mathcal S_n$ the set of randomized strategies for our USTSR process on $n$ vertices.
+Here and below, for all $i\ge 0$, $T_i$ is the uniform spanning tree sampled at round $i$ of the USTSR process, and $G_{\sigma, i}$ (or simply $G_i$) is the (random) graph, constructed by Builder after round $i$.

-We remark that, by abuse of terminology, first, we often describe the strategy $\sigma$ that Builder adopts by providing an associated algorithm rather than a mapping, and second, we often identify ourselves with Builder when constructing and analyzing $\sigma$ and we refer to Builder as "we".
+We remark that, by abuse of terminology, first, we often describe the strategy $\sigma$ that Builder adopts by providing an associated algorithm rather than a mapping, and second, we often identify ourselves with Builder when constructing and analyzing $\sigma$ and refer to Builder as ``we''.